dotnet/WatsonTcp/README.md

 WatsonTcp is the fastest, easiest, most efficient way to build TCP-based clients and servers in C# with integrated framing, reliable transmission, and fast disconnect detection.

+*IMPORTANT* WatsonTcp provides framing to ensure message-level delivery which also dictates that you must use WatsonTcp for both the server and the client.
+If you need to integrate with a TCP client or server that isn't using WatsonTcp, please check out my other projects:
+- CavemanTcp - TCP client and server without framing that allows you direct control over socket I/O - https://github.com/jchristn/cavemantcp
+- SimpleTcp - TCP client and server without framing that sends received data to your application via callbacks - https://github.com/jchristn/simpletcp

 ## New in v4.1.11

 - Fix to order of ServerConnected and starting DataReceiver in WatsonTcpClient (thank you @ozrecsec)